Recursion

 print_n(s, n-1)

-statement exits the function.
+If `n <= 0` the `return` statement exits the function.
 The flow of execution immediately returns to the caller, and the remaining lines of the function are not executed.

-The rest of the function is similar to countdown
+The rest of the function is similar to `countdown`:

-loop and easy to write with recursion, so it is good to start early.
+For simple examples like this, it is probably easier to use a `for` loop.
+But we will see examples later that are hard to write with a `for` loop and easy to write with recursion, so it is good to start early.

-Stack diagrams for recursive functions
+## Stack diagrams for recursive functions

 We used a stack diagram to represent the state of a program during a function call.
 The same kind of diagram can help interpret a recursive function.
 Every time a function gets called, Python creates a new function frame, which contains the function's local variables and parameters.
 For a recursive function, there might be more than one frame on the stack at the same time.